fx-lange/ofxGSTT/README.md

 Credits:
 ----------------
-It is ported from the processing library by [Florian Schulz](http://stt.getflourish.com/) which is based on Mike Pultz [article](http://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/) that shows how to use the technology offered by Google without a browser.
+It is ported from the processing [library](http://stt.getflourish.com/) by Florian Schulz, which is based on Mike Pultz [article](http://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/) that shows how to use the technology offered by Google without a browser.

 Dependencies
 ----------------